be-a-pointer/be-a-pointer.github.io/_posts/2014-10-07-79cfZ9Sdw95jWC7pSodE-UJ7z9CuMbehSPcp5E3qb.md

 - how will you make money?
 - ... or just improvise! ;)

+Notice that we're resilient to typos, try sending **"do you have any csutomrs?"**

 _please bear in mind that this is just a very simple demo to give you a glimpse of what is Metis_